 Polynesian food is packed with energy that can keep you going for hours.
 With this boost of energy, I headed down the hill and into the Intercontinental Resort to check out the Moorea Dolphin Center.
 The center gives visitors the chance to get up close and personal with the ocean’s smartest creatures while advocating conservation and marine protection.
 Three dolphins call this place home: Kuokoa, Hina and Lokahi.
 One of them is apparently is a retired French navy vet.
 He’s one of those dolphins that was trained to place bombs on the bellies of enemy ships… They are super friendly and just love showing off their swimming abilities and vertical leap.
 Super impressive!

 I hope nobody got that on tape…

 It all starts during the day, where you can participate in workshops to bring you up to speed with everything a Tahitian needs to know.
-You start off with making your very own pareo (sarong), which kind of ends up looking like a American tie dye shirt, only this thing comes in handy at the beach as oppose to getting you a nice beating by the neighborhood bully (the 60’s are over folks).
+You start off with making your very own pareo (sarong), which kind of ends up looking like an American tie-dye shirt, only this thing comes in handy at the beach as opposed to getting you a nice beating by the neighborhood bully (the ’60s are over folks).

 Naturally, after making the pareo, you move along to weaving a handbag out of the branches of a palm tree.
 As we saw back in Samoa, the palm tree is not called ‘the tree of life’ for nothing.
 After a few minutes of weaving, you end up with a bag that’ll last you for weeks.
 Ladies, do you really need that Prada bag?
 Imagine walking down the Champs Elysees or 5th Avenue with one of these babies!
 Coconuts, papayas, makeup and beach gear – anything goes with these local bags!